ApexSQL Source Control

 To link a database to a working folder, right click the database in the Object Explorer pane and from the ApexSQL Source Control menu click the Link database to source control option:

 This will initiate the Source control wizard.
-From the Source control systems drop down list select the Working folder option:
+In the Connection type step, select the Working folder option:

 In the next step, choose objects that will be version controlled.
-Some frequently asked questions about the Object filtering feature are addressed in this article.
+Some frequently asked questions about the Object filtering feature are addressed in the Object filtering FAQs.

 In the final step, specify the folder on a local machine (or even on a local network) that will be used as a working folder:

 Clicking the Finish button will script all database objects included in the Object filtering step, and compare them with the current state of the working folder.
 When the comparison is done, the results will be shown in the Action center tab: